 Human rights

-Pandora respects the human rights of our employees, customers and business partners, the workers in our supply chain and the communities in which we operate.
+At Pandora we respect the human rights of our employees, customers and business partners, the workers in our supply chain and the communities in which we operate.

 Transparency in Supply Chains Statement

-Read our annual Transparency in Supply Chains Statement which sets out our due diligence approach to addressing actual and potential human rights and environmental impacts, including forced and child labour, and demonstrates our commitment to transparency and accountability.
-Our statement is written in written in accordance with the California Transparency in Supply Chains Act, the UK Modern Slavery Act, the Australia Commonwealth Modern Slavery Act, the Canadian Fighting Against Forced Labour and Child Labour in Supply Chains Act and the German Act on Corporate Due Diligence Obligations in Supply Chains.
+Our annual Transparency in Supply Chains Statement sets out our due diligence approach to addressing actual and potential human rights impacts, including forced and child labour, and demonstrates our commitment to transparency and accountability.
+Our statement is written in accordance with the California Transparency in Supply Chains Act, the UK Modern Slavery Act, the Australia Commonwealth Modern Slavery Act, and the Canadian Fighting Against Forced Labour and Child Labour in Supply Chains Act.

 Annual transparency in supply chains statements: